sharadregoti/tyk-docs/tyk-docs/content/developer-support/special-releases-and-features/long-term-support-releases.md

 ## Keep Me Informed!

-To receive updates on our upcoming Long-Term Support (LTS) release schedule and its contents, feel free to subscribe to our [mailing list](https://pages.tyk.io/long-term-support)
+We release a new LTS version every 12 months.
+If you want to be alerted about our next LTS release and what capabilities will be released within it, please sign up to our [mailing list](https://pages.tyk.io/long-term-support).

+We will release our preliminary communications a month before the new LTS version gets released.

 ---